Modernizing the CALP Database Portal: A CRM Success Story for Canadian Non-Profits

 A New Structure

-The ability to get a snapshot of a CRM contact along with their full history has been improved ensuring administrators spend less time of finding relevant data.
+Using the Members Village platform, the ability to get a snapshot of a CRM contact along with their full history has been improved.
+This ensures non-profit administrators spend less time hunting for relevant data and more time focusing on their mission.

 CALP's Program Offerings now hold high-level information for a reporting cycle, such as programming area and program category.
 This structure is designed to be reusable across cycles, without affecting historical data.